FreeCAD/FPA/documents/templates/contract.md

 ## Termination and renewal

-**Change this** This agreement will last for XXXX years, starting from the date this agreement is signed by both parties, and terminates after a year has passed.
+This agreement will last for 1 year, starting from the date this agreement is signed by both parties, and terminates after a year has passed.

 Both the FPA and the CONTRIBUTOR can unilaterally terminate this agreement at any time, for any reason, by simple notification to the other party.
 If work has been done by the CONTRIBUTOR after the last payment, the FPA will pay a last installment to be proportionally determined by the quantity of work done within the corresponding stage of the payment schedule.

 This agreement is ruled by Belgian law, and the competent court is the Brussels court.
 However, both parties agree to always seek friendly resolution in case of conflicts, and to always consider the best interest of the FreeCAD project.

-**Change this** Done in Brussels on October 23rd, 2023
+Done in Brussels and Springfield on August 29th, 2025

 <div>
 <br/><br/>